 Disposal capacity.
 Our internal and third-party engineers perform surveys at least annually to estimate the remaining disposal capacity at our landfills.
-Our landfill depletion rates are based on the remaining disposal capacity, considering both permitted and probable expansion airspace, at the landfills that we own and at the landfills that we operate, but do not own, under life-of-site agreements.
-Our landfill depletion rates are based on the term of the operating agreement at our operated landfills that have capitalized expenditures.
+Our landfills depletion rates are based on the remaining disposal capacity, considering both permitted and probable expansion airspace, at the landfills that we own and at the landfills that we operate, but do not own, under life-of-site agreements.
+Our landfill depletion rate is based on the term of the operating agreement at our operated landfill that has capitalized expenditures.
 Expansion airspace consists of additional disposal capacity being pursued through means of expansion that is not actually permitted.
-Expansion airspace that meets certain criteria is included in our estimate of total landfill airspace.
-The criteria we use to determine when expansion airspace may be included as disposal capacity are as follows:
+Expansion airspace that meets the following criteria is included in our estimate of total landfill airspace.

-- 1) whether the land where the expansion is being sought is contiguous to the current disposal site, and we either own the expansion property or have rights to it under an option, purchase, operating or other similar agreement; - 2) whether total development costs, final capping costs, and closure/post-closure costs have been determined; - 3) whether internal personnel have performed a financial analysis of the proposed expansion site and have determined that it has a positive financial and operational impact; - 4) whether internal personnel or external consultants are actively working to obtain the necessary approvals to obtain the landfill expansion permit; and
+- 1) whether the land where the expansion is being sought is contiguous to the current disposal site, and we either own the expansion property or have rights to it under an option, purchase, operating or other similar agreement; - 2) whether total development costs, final capping costs, and closure/post-closure costs have been determined;

-5) whether we consider it probable that we will achieve the expansion (for a pursued expansion to be considered probable, there must be no significant known technical, legal, community, business or political restrictions or similar issues existing that we believe are more likely than not to impair the success of the expansion).
+- 3) whether internal personnel have performed a financial analysis of the proposed expansion site and have determined that it has a positive financial and operational impact; - 4) whether internal personnel or external consultants are actively working to obtain the necessary approvals to obtain the landfill expansion permit; and - 5) whether we consider it probable that we will achieve the expansion (for a pursued expansion to be considered probable, there must be no significant known technical, legal, community, business or political restrictions or similar issues existing that we believe are more likely than not to impair the success of the expansion).